decretist/Dissertation/Chapter1/chapter1.md

 world, it was able to borrow extensively from Roman law.

-The emergence of distinct faculties of arts, law, and theology in the middle decades of the twelfth century gave rise to a rapidly proliferating number of major universities throughout Europe, recognizably continuous in form with those of the present day.
+The emergence of distinct faculties of arts, law, and theology in the middle decades of the twelfth century led to a rapid proliferation of major universities throughout Europe, recognizably continuous in form with those of the present day.
 The existence of standardized textbooks such as Gratian's *Decretum* and later Peter Lombard's *Sentences* was an absolutely essential